kwkou/815/includes/intro-to-azure.md

 To make this really useful, though, your users ought to be able to treat these applications as if they were running in your own datacenter.
 This is exactly what Azure Virtual Network allows.
 Using a VPN gateway device, an administrator can set up a virtual private network (VPN) between your local network and a defined group of VMs running in Azure.
 Because you assign your own IP v4 addresses to the cloud VMs, they appear to be on your own network.
 Users in your organization can access the applications those VMs contain as if they were running locally.
 <!--
-###Traffic Manager###
+###流量管理器###

 an Azure application with users in just a single part of the world might run in only one Azure datacenter.
 An application with users scattered around the world, however, is more likely to run in multiple datacenters, maybe even all of them.
 In this second situation, you face a problem: How do you intelligently direct users to application instances?
 Most of the time, you probably want each user to access the datacenter closest to her, since it will likely give her the best response time.
 But what if that instance of the application is overloaded or unavailable?
 In this case, it would be nice to direct her request automatically to another datacenter.
-This is exactly what's done by Azure Traffic Manager.
+This is exactly what's done by Azure 流量管理器.

-The owner of an application defines rules that specify how requests from users should be directed to datacenters, then relies on Traffic Manager to carry out these rules.
+The owner of an application defines rules that specify how requests from users should be directed to datacenters, then relies on 流量管理器 to carry out these rules.
 For example, users might normally be directed to the closest Azure datacenter, but get sent to another one when the response time from their default datacenter exceeds the response time from other datacenters.
 For globally distributed applications with many users, having a built-in service to handle problems like these is useful.

 <h2><a id="analytics"></a>Business Analytics</h2>